Apprenticeships in Northern Ireland is a work-based programme designed around the needs of employers

 Your training contractor will ensure that your apprentice is registered for the appropriate qualifications and supported appropriately to complete the requirements of the framework in full.

 Higher Level Apprenticeships currently offer qualifications from Level 4 up to Level 7.
-The majority are at Level 5 (Foundation Degree) with some offering Level 6 (Honours Degree) and Level 7 (Masters Degree).
+The majority are at Level 5 (Foundation Degree or equivalent) with some offering Level 6 (Honours Degree) and Level 7 (Masters Degree).
 Higher Level Apprenticeships may be available in the future at Level 8 (Post Graduate Awards).

-There are currently over 40 Higher Level Apprenticeships to choose from, ranging from computer science, motor vehicle, mechanical engineering, life sciences and accountancy.
+There are currently over 70 Higher Level Apprenticeships programmes to choose from, including childcare, computer science, electrical engineering, mechanical engineering, life sciences, hospitality and tourism, and accountancy.

-For some there are minimum entry requirements, for example, GCSEs.
+For some there are minimum entry requirements, for example, A levels.
 Your chosen training provider can advise you and your apprentice on this.

 Framework provision is subject to confirmation.

-Funding for the directed (or "off-the-job") training element of Level 2, Level 3 apprenticeships and Level 4 and Level 5 Higher Level Apprenticeships is provided through the Northern Ireland European Social Fund (ESF) Programme 2014-2020 and the Department for the Economy (DfE).
+Funding for the directed (or "off-the-job") training element of Level 2, Level 3 apprenticeships, and Level 4 and Level 5 Higher Level Apprenticeships is provided by the Department for the Economy (DfE).

 An Employer Incentive Payment is also available to employers whose employees successfully complete their Level 2 and/or Level 3 Apprenticeship framework.
 Employers must contract apprentices to work at least 21 hours per week (to include day release for directed training) and are responsible for paying their apprentices at least the National Minimum Wage rate for apprentices.

-For apprentices aged 16-24, the costs of the directed ('off-the-job') training element of the apprenticeship are funded by the ESF and DfE.
+The costs of the directed ('off-the-job') training element of the apprenticeship are funded by DfE.

 Your apprentice will earn a wage agreed between yourself and them.
 It is important to remember that the National Minimum Wage (NMW) Regulations apply and that there are specific rates for apprentices and for different age groups.

-The NMW is a minimum amount that workers in the UK are entitled to be paid.
+The NMW is the minimum amount that workers in the UK are entitled to be paid.
 NMW rates are reviewed each year.

 Apprenticeships can help all types of businesses across a wide range of sectors harness fresh new talent.
 They can help equip your workforce with the practical skills and qualifications that your organisation needs now and in the future and you will enjoy the benefits of having a loyal and motivated workforce that you have trained to meet your own specific business requirements.